mvaganov/CmdLineAsteroids/notes.md

 However, my search algorithm doesn't need to create a mostly empty search element.
 	That means my algorithm becomes better if the Task class becomes more complex Also, this is an excellent example of a templated function using lambda expressions, which my target audience might appreciate.
-	I will keep using more functional programming like this.
+	I will continue using more functional programming like this, so please to any additional research to understand this as needed before watching more.

 `scene`
 src/Program.cs